Different Types of Caps and Hats

 20. Whoopee hat

-Debut in the Archies comic, the Whoopee cap had a popular fashion in the 1940s among young men.
+Debut in the Archies comic, the Whoopee cap was a popular fashion in the 1940s among young men.
 It is a surprise to know that this was mainly invented by the factory workers who cut the brim of their fedoras to have a clear vision of sight.
 Thus, the Whoopee cap gained popularity.

 Reference